 Several biosimilars with ophthalmic potential:

 Razumab (Intas) is the first biosimilar of ranibizumab to be available on a global basis.
-It was approved by the Drug Controller General in India in 2015 and later approved by the FDA and the European Medicines Agency.
+It was approved by the Drug Controller General in India in 2015.

 Use for wet AMD.
 In India, Shashikant Sharma et al. evaluated the long-term use of Razumab injections across 17 sites in the RE-ENACT 2 study.1 The researchers evaluated 103 patients with wet AMD.
 Improvements were noted in all parameters, including best-corrected visual acuity (BCVA), central subfield thickness, intraretinal fluid, and subretinal fluid.
 No significant changes in intraocular pressure occurred, and there were no new safety concerns.